Brent253/censys/README.md

 2) CD into censys-spa-react

-3) Run 'npm install' to download the latest node modules
+3) Run 'npm install' to download the latest node

+4) To build modules run 'npm run build'

+5) To run tests, run 'npm test'

-4) Run 'npm run dev' to start the app locally
+6) Run 'npm run dev' to start the app locally